AdamCraven/AdamCraven.github.io/_posts/2015-07-27-increasing-performance-on-large-angular-apps.markdown

 That means all ng-keydowns can be converted to fng-keydowns, and so forth.

-###How to chose the where to digest
+###How to chose where to digest

 It is not recommended that these are used at low levels, such as in individual components.
 The live search component mentioned before would not implement $stopDigestPropagation property.
 It should be implemented at the module level, or higher.
 Such as a group of modules that relate to a major aspect of functionality on a page.

 ---

-The code and installation instructions can be found on github: [fng-event-directives](https://github.com/AdamCraven/fng-event-directives).
+The code, further reading and installation instructions can be found on github: [fng-event-directives](https://github.com/AdamCraven/fng-event-directives).

+I hope you've found this useful.
 Want to get in touch?
 You can find me at @Adam_Craven on twitter.

 <a href="https://github.com/AdamCraven/fng-event-directives"><img style="position: absolute; top: 0; right: 0; border: 0;" src="https://camo.githubusercontent.com/38ef81f8aca64bb9a64448d0d70f1308ef5341ab/68747470733a2f2f73332e616d617a6f6e6177732e636f6d2f6769746875622f726962626f6e732f666f726b6d655f72696768745f6461726b626c75655f3132313632312e706e67" alt="Fork me on GitHub" data-canonical-src="https://s3.amazonaws.com/github/ribbons/forkme_right_darkblue_121621.png"></a>